yangshun/tech-interview-handbook/front-end/accessibility.md

 - Accessibility tree = DOM + ARIA.
 - ARIA attributes
   - Allow us to modify the accessibility tree before they are exposed to assistive technologies.
-  - DO NOT modify the element apperance.
+  - DO NOT modify the element appearance.
   - DO NOT modify element behaviour.
   - DO NOT add focusability.
   - DO NOT add keyboard event handling.